laurenz/pgreplay/README.md

 Then let your users have their way with the database.

-Make sure that you have a pg_dumpall of the database cluster from the time of the start of your log file (or use the -b option with the time of your backup).
-Alternatively, you can use point in time recovery to clone your database at the appropriate time.
+Make sure that you have a `pg_dumpall` of the database cluster from the time of the start of your log file (or use the `-b` option with the time of your backup).
+Alternatively, you can use point-in-time-recovery to clone your database at the appropriate time.

 When you are done, restore the database (in the "before" state) to the